uncloud-registry/StorageBeat/er-post.md

 * Early misunderstandings about what existing storage infrastructure, especially IPFS, actually offer persist.
   The most well-known decentralised storage options are targeted only at niche use cases, such as "permanent" storage or archival.
 Similarly persistent is this fact does not seem to be that widely understood in the Ethereum (or general Web3) community.
 * The core offerings of decentralised storage are blockchain based payment and storage contract management, cryptographically verifiabile service, and provider diversity.
 * Ethereum would benefit from a systematic methodology for measuring and comparing these features.
 For example, how diverse is the provider landscape?
 What exactly does the storage proof system prove?
 What exactly does "availability" mean?
-(Despite major effort and investment in the field of *Data Availability,* the community still does not seem to agree on a definition of what it means for data to be *available*.)
+Despite major effort and investment in the field of *Data Availability,* the community still does not seem to agree on a definition of what it means for data to be *available*.)
 * Moreover, to facilitate migration from (or hybrid usage with) traditional cloud services, where possible common metrics or features should be defined for apples-to-apples comparisons.
+* This post is an overview of the elements the StorageBeat team feel should enter into an evaluation framework for decentralised storage.
+More in-depth exposition and technical details on each element can be found in our GitHub repository: https://github.com/uncloud-registry/StorageBeat/tree/main/notes

 ## Costs